-If your corporate network environment uses a proxy server to access the internet, configure self-hosted integration runtime to use appropriate proxy settings.
+If your corporate network environment uses a proxy server to access the internet, configure the self-hosted integration runtime to use appropriate proxy settings.
 You can set the proxy during the initial registration phase.

 There are three configuration options:

-The integration runtime Host Service restarts automatically after you save the updated proxy settings.
+The integration runtime host service restarts automatically after you save the updated proxy settings.

-- Launch Microsoft Integration Runtime Configuration Manager.
+- Open Microsoft Integration Runtime Configuration Manager.

-- Switch to the Settings tab.
+- Select the Settings tab.